 The result: It not only found my MicroLogix 1000, it actually seemed to find it faster than the Allen-Bradley 9300-USBS:

-For the final test, I used this adaptor to download a program to my MicroLogix 1000 and went online, all without issue.
+For the final test, I used this adapter to download a program to my MicroLogix 1000 and went online, all without issue.

-I hope you’ve found today’s article about a low cost USB to Serial adaptor helpful.
+I hope you’ve found today’s article about a low cost USB to Serial adapter helpful.

-If you have any questions, comments, suggestions, or corrections please don’t hesitate to leave them with us by filling in the “leave a reply” form at the bottom of this page.
+If you have any questions, comments, suggestions, or corrections please don’t hesitate to leave them with us by filling in the “post a comment or question” link below.